-(1) Upon completion of the requirements above and approval of the plan, the plan shall be signed by a majority of the voting members of the Planning Board Board and shall be filed by the applicant with the Cumberland County Registry of Deeds.

-(2) Approval of any subdivision plan not filed for recording within 90 days after final plan approval shall become null and void.
+- (1) Upon completion of the requirements above and approval of the plan, the plan shall be signed by a majority of the voting members of the Planning Board and shall be filed by the applicant with the Cumberland County Registry of Deeds. - (2) Approval of any subdivision plan not filed for recording within 90 days after final plan approval shall become null and void.
 A note referencing this time provision shall be placed upon the final plan.
-The developer shall provide the Town Planner with the plan book number and page number upon recording of the sSubdivision plan.

-(3) This approval is dependent upon and limited to the proposals and plans contained in the application, and supporting documents submitted by the applicant, and all statements made by the applicant to the Planning Board Board.
+The developer shall provide the Town Planner with the plan book number and page number upon recording of the subdivision plan. - (3) This approval is dependent upon and limited to the proposals and plans contained in the application, and supporting documents submitted by the applicant, and all statements made by the applicant to the Planning Board.
 There shall be no variation from the approved plans except for minor field changes which do not affect approval standards; these minor field changes shall be reviewed and approved by the Town Planner, Code Enforcement Officer and, if needed, the Town Engineer.
 Written notification documenting the changes shall be provided to the Planning Board at its next scheduled meeting.
+Any variation from the plans, proposals, supporting documents and statements, except minor field changes as so determined by the Town Planner which do not affect approval standards, is subject to review and approval of the Planning Board prior to implementation.